anquanscan/sec-tools/README.md

 [Login-System-API](https://github.com/susyabashti/Login-System-API): AMXX Project
 [SMB-Utility](https://github.com/Maseya/SMB-Utility): An SMB editor originally created by M.K.S
 [XDEBUG-Exploit](https://github.com/D3Ext/XDEBUG-Exploit): An automated xdebug 2.5.5 vulnerability exploit
 [security-notes](https://github.com/jaybosamiya/security-notes): :notebook: Some security related notes
+[Phishing-URL-Detection](https://github.com/VaibhavBichave/Phishing-URL-Detection): Phishers use the websites which are visually and semantically similar to those real websites.
+So, we develop this website to come to know user whether the URL is phishing or not before using it.